BenWiederhake/science-bridge/README.md

 ## Performance

 - The naive sampler (which can only sample from *all* deals) written in Python runs at around 10 K/s.
-- The table-based sampler (which can only sample from *suit-constrained* deals) written in Python should run at about the same speed, albeit a bit slower.
-I expect 9 K/s.
+- The table-based sampler (which can only sample from *suit-constrained* deals) written in Python should runs at around 4.3 K/s.
+(Unless you force unicode output, then it drops to around 3.5 K/s.)
-- The general sampler (which can sample from arbitrary deals) will have to employ Monte Carlo sampling, and has therefore far lower, and unpredictable speed.
+- The general sampler (which can sample from arbitrary deals) has to employ Monte Carlo sampling, and therefore has a far lower, unpredictable speed.

-If necessary, I may consider rewriting some parts in Rust.

-FIXME
+  * For lax HPC constraints it outputs at around 3.2-3.6 K/s (depending on output method)
+  * For difficult HPC constraints it tries around 6300 deals per second.

+Rewrite it in Rust to make it faster.
+(Especially the naive sampler should be able to achieve at least 1 M/s.)

 ## TODOs

+* ???
-* Actual sampler
+* Profit
-* Monte-Carlo stuff for the rank conditions
-* Update Readme with actual data

 ## NOTDOs